time-series-machine-learning/tsml-eval/_tsml_research_resources/uea/ada/ada_python.md

 # Running experiments

-For running jobs on ADA, we recommend using the submission scripts provided in this folder.
+For running jobs on ADA, we recommend using copies the submission scripts provided in this folder.

 **NOTE: Scripts will not run properly if done whilst the conda environment is active.**